deciduously/wasm-dot/post.md

 For the uninitiated, a macro is a bit of code that expands into other code *before* everything else is evaluated.
 In Rust, they look like function calls but with an exclamation point at the end.
 They aren't function calls at all though - when the compiler comes through your module, it expands all of these anywhere they find them into the full Rust code you (or a library) defined.

-The syn

-Rust actually has another type of macro called a [procedural macro](https://blog.rust-lang.org/2018/12/21/Procedural-Macros-in-Rust-2018.html) that's *even more powerful and arcane* but for now `macro_rules!` will do us just fine.

-This is the only place in Rust you'll see that `macro_rules! thing { () => {} }` bracket pattern.
+This syntax is the only place in Rust you'll see that `macro_rules! thing { () => {} }` bracket pattern.
 It's it's own special syntax.
 The parameters in parens are copied in to the Rust code in the curly braces during expansion, right in place in your code.
 For example, this is ``

+Rust actually has another type of macro called a [procedural macro](https://blog.rust-lang.org/2018/12/21/Procedural-Macros-in-Rust-2018.html) that's *even more powerful and arcane* but for now `macro_rules!` will do us just fine.

+Here's a macro to append an arbitrary number of attributes to a DOM element, passed as 2-tuples:

 ```rust
 macro_rules! append_attrs {